5 Things Every Good Business Plan MUST Have

 2. Market opportunity / industry analysis

-Knowing your place amongst the rest of the companies in your industry means you can secure your place before other newbies enter the equation.
-Work out what makes your business unique compared to others so you can make this your unique selling point.
-We shouldn’t have to tell you that if you decide to make a new social media platform you’ll (probably) never be as successful as Facebook or Twitter, so don’t make the same mistake in your own industry.
+Knowing your place amongst the rest of the companies in your industry means you can secure your place in it all.
+Work out what makes your business unique compared to others – this is your unique selling point.

 3. Your operational plan

 In this section of your plan, you’re explaining how you’re going to make your ideas and dreams reality.
-You must not be under any illusions here – just because you’ve written down what you’re going to do, it doesn’t mean you can ignore it.
-You must follow your plan as closely as you can, and ensure you’re entire team are on board with it too.
+You must follow your plan as closely as you can, and ensure if you have a team, they’re all on board with it too.

 This is the part where you answer any questions investors or similar will have.
 You’ve outlined what you’re goals are in your intentions, but it’s this section that needs you to fill in the gaps.
-Why would an investor be interested in your business if you haven’t bothered to explain each detail?
 You’ve pitched your idea, but you’ve got to ask yourself objectively if you’d buy into your business.
-Try presenting your plan in front of trusted (preferably business-savvy) friends and family, as they’re going to spot holes in what you’re saying and can help you add information.
+Try presenting your plan in front of trusted (preferably business-savvy) friends and family, as they’re going to spot holes in what you’re saying and can help you add missing information.

 If you do include a team page like we mentioned above, perhaps incorporate the staff which perform different roles into your presentation.
 If your manager does a certain, and crucial, part of the day to day then mention that’s their responsibility.
 You’ll show you’re not only a team player but care about the business and people related to it too.